Azure/iotedge-lorawan-starterkit/LoRaEngine/README.md

 ### Setup Azure function facade and [Azure Container registry](https://azure.microsoft.com/en-us/services/container-registry/)

+- Deploy the [Azure function](LoraKeysManagerFacade).
+The best way is to open the  [Azure function folder](LoraKeysManagerFacade) with Visual Studio Code with the [Azure Functions Plugin](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) installed.
+Now run the command `Azure Functions: Deploy to function app...` and provide the name of the Azure function to deploy to.
+If prompted, select  environment `C#` and  version `V2`.

-- Deploy the [function](LoraKeysManagerFacade).
-In VSCode with the [functions plugin](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) you can run the command `Azure Functions: Deploy to function app...`.
-Then you have to select the folder `LoraKeysManagerFacade/bin/Release/netstandard2.0/publish` (unfortunately at time of this writing we saw the behavior that VSCode is proposing the wrong folder) and select for the environment `C#` in version `beta`.
+- If you want to deploy the function from Visual Studio Code with the root project folder `iotedge-lorawan-starterkit` open (of which the Function is a subfolder `/LoRaEngine/LoraKeysManagerFacade`), you need to run the Viusal Studio Command `Azure Functions: Deploy to function app...` and then manually choose the folder `LoraKeysManagerFacade/bin/Release/netstandard2.0/publish`.(Unfortunately at time of this writing we saw the behavior that VSCode is proposing the wrong folder).

 - Configure IoT Hub and Redis connection strings in the function: